What are House Republicans doing to reform the governor’s emergency powers?

 - Called for special sessions.

-Emergency powers reform was a priority for House Republicans in the 2021 and 2022 legislative sessions.
-As the minority party, we pursued as many strategies as we could (please see blue information box above) to advance legislation.
-Some House Democrats expressed support for emergency powers reform while others have been critical of the governor’s decisions during the pandemic.
-Unfortunately, their leadership would not allow any legislation to move forward.
+Emergency powers reform has been a priority for House Republicans since the fall of 2020.
+As the minority party, we have pursued many strategies (please see blue information box above) to advocate for and advance legislation.
+Some Democrats have expressed support for emergency powers reform while others were critical of the governor’s decisions during the pandemic.
+Unfortunately, in the 2021 and 2022 legislative sessions, Democratic leadership would not allow any legislation to move forward.

 2022 Legislative Session